rajannpatel/ubuntupbx/README.md

 > [!NOTE]
 > <img align="right" alt="Info Bubble" width="50" src="./images/icons8-information-100.png" />
-> There is no charge ($0.00 per month) to use Google Cloud's Compute Engine up to their specified [always free](https://cloud.google.com/free/docs/free-cloud-features#compute) usage limit.
+> It is free (with no up-front or recurring charge) to launch an Ubuntu virtual machine on Google Cloud's Compute Engine, within specific [always free](https://cloud.google.com/free/docs/free-cloud-features#compute) configuration and usage limits.

 Deploying FreePBX on a single Ubuntu virtual machine (VM) in Google Cloud is an ideal solution for personal users and small to medium-sized businesses.
 The setup can be scaled up for larger organizations.
-For disaster recovery, this deployment has daily recovery points with a recovery time measured in minutes, inclusive of all FreePBX, Asterisk, and Ubuntu configurations and customizations.
+For disaster recovery, this guide's deployment uses daily recovery points with a recovery time measured in minutes, inclusive of all FreePBX, Asterisk, and Ubuntu configurations and customizations.

 > [!TIP]
 > <img align="right" alt="Info Lightbulb" width="50" src="./images/icons8-tip-100.png" />